C2SM/c2sm.github.io/code_management/index.md

 </details>

 If you're new to coding or already working on it, remember two important things: always **use version control** and **add automatic tests**.
 These steps will help you and anyone you work with to make things easier.
+Also, try out tools that can make coding easier for you.

 ## Version Control with Git
 **Git** is a popular tool for managing source code.
 C2SM repositories are hosted on GitHub, which uses Git as its version control system.